 The holiday season can be overwhelming and demanding.
 It can also be filled with high expectations.
-Children, young and old, are busy creating their Christmas lists.
+Children, young and old, are busy creating their wish lists.
 Depending on their age, the list can get expensive very quickly.

 Here are some tips below to teach your kids how to be thankful this holiday season and all year round: